 Biodiversity

-Our changing climate presents a host of challenges such as unpredictable wind and rainfall and temperature fluctuations.
-Amongst other things, this has led to an explosion in tree diseases including fungi, parasites, and pests.
-We actively manage these threats to contain, and hopefully, reduce or stop their spread.
+Changing climate presents a host of challenges such as unpredictable wind and rainfall and temperature fluctuations.
+There has been an explosion in tree diseases including fungi, parasites, and pests.
+As forestry experts, we actively manage these threats to contain, reduce and stop their spread.

-Our woodland can help tackle climate change by capturing carbon from the atmosphere whilst providing a place that improves the diversity of flora and fauna in our small corner of Sussex.
+Our woodland can help tackle climate change by capturing carbon from the atmosphere whilst providing a place that improves the diversity of flora and fauna.

 Wildlife Ponds